2014-15 Curriculum Calendar

 A revised version of the Best Practices handbook will be posted to the curriculum website in the next few weeks (we will not be printing copies for everyone in order to save money).
 Please take advantage of the materials since they are developed to help you move curriculum through the process more efficiently and with less frustration.
 Materials have been added based on responses to the curriculum survey.

 We have turned off the submit button for CurricUNET over the summer.
-Any classes that did not get through the approval process for this year or did not get approved for the September 2013 agenda will be taken out of the approval process.
+Any classes that did not get through the approval process for this year or did not get approved for the September 2014 agenda will be taken out of the approval process.
 Any work you did on the courses during the year will not be lost, but any feedback from technical reviewers will be.
 If you have a course in this group, you were sent a separate email with directions on how to “save” those comments.

 You can work on curriculum over the summer; however, you will not be able to submit courses for approval until August 1.
 Email notifications will be suspended over the summer but will start up again once the submit button is activated.

-The date for getting courses onto the agenda for the 2014-2015 catalog is October 23, 2013.
+The date for getting courses onto the agenda for the 2015-2016 catalog is October 24, 2014.
 Please note that this is the deadline to have the courses complete the approval process, not simply be launched.
-Because of the length of time it is taking many courses to get approved, we recommend you get your course submitted/launched by September 13 to meet that October deadline.
+Because of the length of time it is taking many courses to get approved, we recommend you get your course submitted/launched by September 11 to meet that October deadline.
 This does not guarantee your course will make it to the agenda, and it is possible that courses that are submitted/launched after that date may make it to the agenda, but we are trying to give you an honest estimate of the time that it takes to get a class approved.

 I know the process is complicated.
 One of the best things your department can do is to set a schedule for revising courses so that (1) you do not have to do them all (or too many) at once since the more courses you are working on at one time, the more frustrating the system seems; and (2) you stay current with the smaller changes to the process so that you are not having to learn so many changes all at once.